itsmmarc/jumphud/README.md

 ## Common Issues:

+Speedos won't be recoloured or repositioned until one of the speedo buttons on the pause menu is used.

 Tempus HUD elements are stubborn and sometimes reset to their natural colour.
 Turning the Tempus HUD on and off usually fixes this.